willcode4food/gatsby-source-firestore/README.md

         // you can have multiple "types" that point to different paths
         types: [
           {
-            // this collection will become `allWorkshop` in graphql
+            // this type will become `allWorkshop` in graphql
-            collection: "Workshop",
+            collection: "Dispensaries",

+            // the path to get the records from
+            // path: "v2/data/workshops",

             // probably don't want your entire database, use the query option
             // to limit however you'd like